Error loading player: No playable sources found [FIX]

 - Save your changes and restart your Windows 10 system.

 Tell us which method worked for you.
-Don’t forget to mention other similar fixes you used– that’s the only way in which we can still help other users who are facing the very same issue.
+Don’t forget to mention in the comments section below other similar fixes you used because that’s the only way in which we can still help other users who are facing the very same issue.